About the Program

 Raluca O. Scarlat, Assistant Professor.
 Chemical and termophysical characterization of high-temperature molten salts and other inorganic fluids, and heat and mass transport pertaining to energy systems Electrochemistry, corrosion, thermodynamics Nuclear reactor safety analysis, licensing and design, and engineering ethics .

-Rachel Slaybaugh, Assistant Professor.
+Rachel Slaybaugh, Associate Professor.
 Computational methods, high performance computing, neutron transport.

-Karl A. Van Bibber, Professor.
+Karl A. Van Bibber, Professor, Shankar Sastry Chair for Leadership and Innovation, Professor and Executive Associate Dean for the College of Engineering.
 Experimental nuclear physics, Particle Astrophysics, Accelerator Technology and Neutron Sources.

 Jasmina L. Vujic, Professor.
 Nuclear engineering, numerical methods in reactor physics, neutron and photon transport, reactor core design and analysis, shielding, radiation protection, biomedical application of radiation, optimization techniques for vector, parallel computers.